terrier-org/pyterrier/docs/modules/experiments.rst

 .. include:: ../_includes/experiment-sig.rst

-For this test collection, there is no significant different in MAP or mean reciprocal rank between TF_IDF and BM25 weighting models.
+For this test collection, between the TF_IDF and BM25 weighting models, there is no significant difference observed for in MAP, but there is for mean reciprocal rank (*p<0.05*).
+Indeed, while BM25 improves average precision for 46 queries over TF_IDF, it degrades it for 45; on the other hand, the rank of the first relevant document is improved for 16 queries by BM25 over TD_IDF.

 Per-query Effectiveness
 ~~~~~~~~~~~~~~~~~~~~~~~